 For further information or advice on visiting, please email email@example.com or telephone 01865 272 950.

-Visiting with children on the autistic spectrum
+Visiting with children on the autism spectrum

 Oxford University Museum of Natural History is proud of its family-friendly status, but recognises that visiting with children on the autistic spectrum can still be challenging.
 We hope that this visual guide, which shows recent changes to the Museum because of COVID 19, will help prepare you for your visit.
 Please download the Visual Guide PDF and open with Adobe PDF reader or Acrobat for best results: